sventorben/kommons/docs/developer_info.md

 ## Not a Developer Library

-**Keycloak Kommons is intentionally _not_ designed to be a developer-facing library or framework.** It is a collection of ready-to-use, production-quality Keycloak extensions packaged as JARs, meant to be deployed as-is.
+** *Kommons* is intentionally _not_ designed to be a developer-facing library or framework.** It is a collection of ready-to-use, production-quality Keycloak extensions packaged as JARs, meant to be deployed as-is.

 These components are provided for operational use in Keycloak servers—not for extension, subclassing, or programmatic integration by other developers.